e-protocol/server-clientHTTP/README.md

 5) Server should send logs on /log request
 6) Server should upload file somewhere in "/tmp" directory by /upload request
 7) Server should start only under root for Linux target machine
-8) Server should be able uploading files by wget or curl**
+8) Server should be able uploading files by wget or curl

-## Note!
-*No additional information was provided.
-So this solution is abstract and not applicable for real purposes.
-Moreover, due time limitation and various ways to process http requests, the last point was skipped.
-See below:

-**Server is able to take on files if they include in http request content-field: "Content-Disposition" with value: "filename=<uploading_filename>"

-**No multi-part request write support!
-No file size check!
-Server low lvl security!

 ## Build Requirements
 - Boost 1.83 (Both)